developer-sujon/pimjo-blog/README.md

 password: 123456@
 ```

-Open a web browser and go to the following URL to access the locally running Pimjo Blog API application health:
+Open a web browser and go to the following URL to access the locally/production running Pimjo Blog API application health:

+## 7.1.
+Access the Application locally

 ```
 http://localhost:8080/health